olimorris/onedarkpro.nvim/README.md

 Additional commands:

-- `:OnedarkproCache` generates new cache files for the colorschemes
+- `:OnedarkproCache` generates new cache files for the themes
-- `:OnedarkproClean` removes existing cache files for the colorschemes
+- `:OnedarkproClean` removes existing cache files for the themes
-- `:OnedarkproColors` outputs all of the colors in the current colorscheme to a scratch buffer
+- `:OnedarkproColors` outputs all of the colors in the current theme to a scratch buffer

 ## :wrench: Configuration